|

 A letter from Barry on TWI paper dated April 5th says "Are you

 still smudging (taking photographs)?
-I hope so
+I hope so…mind you writing is your forte.
+You

 must remind me to get the sub-publishing contracts drawn up when I get back"